By: Darren Kanthal

 As a retired HR guy, I’ve watched this conversation play out in a variety of ways.
 Most often, the monetary price of developing employees was the singular reason for not investing in their growth.
 Yet, the other prices the company and employee pay, were rarely a strong enough reason to overcome the cost.
 The monetary cost was a bigger driver than employee disengagement and losing great people due to poor leadership.

-If you’re a leader or individual contributor faced with this paradigm, I’ve listed out some of the ways you can develop yourself, and others – all for the whopping price of FREE!
+If you’re a leader or individual contributor faced with this paradigm, I’ve listed out some of the ways you can develop your employees and yourself – all for the whopping price of FREE!

 - Expand your network